Louisiana Mesothelioma Lawyer

 Vermiculite Processing

 In New Orleans, the site processed over 140,000 tons of vermiculite.
-Not only were workers at risk, but local area residents may have been exposed as well.
+Workers were at risk, and local area residents may have also been exposed.

 Other Job Sites Associated with Asbestos in Louisiana